jimmoffitt/rbEDC_poll_data/README.md

 	https://machine_name.gnip.com

 + In the "edc" section, you can specify the following processing options:
-	+ poll_interval: the interval in seconds to poll the EDC for new data.
+	+ poll_interval: interval in seconds between EDC polls for new data.
+Default is every 60 seconds.
-	+ poll_max:
-	+ storage:
-	+ out_box:
+	+ poll_max: The maximum number of activities to return from each request.
+	+ storage: "files" or "database".
+How do you plan on storing the data?
+In flat files or in a database.
+		If you are storing as files, the filename is based on the native activity "id" and the extension indicates the markup format (xml or json, although only xml is currently supported).
+	+ out_box: If storing data in files, where do you want them written to?

 + In the "streams" section you have the option to explicitly list the EDC streams you want to collect data from.
+For each stream you need to specify its "ID" and provide a stream name:

+	ID: the numeric ID assigned to the stream.
+This ID can be referenced by navigating to the data stream with the EDC dashboard and noting the numeric ID in the URL, as in "https://myEDC.gnip.com/data_collectors/5.
+Note that these stream IDs are not always consecutive, and there will be gaps in the ID sequence of you have deleted any streams during the life of your EDC.

+	Name: a label given to the stream to help you identify the stream in the configuration file.
+This name is echoed in standard output as the script runs.

+	streams:
+	  - ID 	  : 1
+	    Name  : Facebook Keyword Search
+	  - ID    : 3
+    	    Name  : Google Plus Keyword Search